Emina Ekić

-Emina Ekić (born 6 June 1999) is a Bosnian-American professional women's footballer who plays as a midfielder for USL Super League club Lexington SC and for the Bosnia and Herzegovina national team.
-She played college soccer for the Louisville Cardinals.
+Emina Ekić (born 6 June 1999) is a professional footballer who plays as a midfielder for Serie A Women club Parma.
+Born in the United States, she plays for the Bosnia and Herzegovina national team.

-Ekić was drafted fifth overall in the 2021 NWSL Draft by Racing Louisville FC.
-She then spent time with Melbourne City FC before joining Spokane Zephyr FC in the club's inaugural season.
-She was named the first-ever USL Super League Player of the Year with Spokane.
+Ekić played college soccer for the Louisville Cardinals, winning ACC Co-Freshman of the Year in 2017 and ACC Offensive Player of the Year in 2020.
+She was drafted fifth overall by Racing Louisville in the 2021 NWSL Draft.
+She then spent time with Melbourne City before joining Spokane Zephyr in the new USL Super League, winning the league's inaugural Player of the Year award in 2025.
+She also played for Lexington SC before briefly returning to the NWSL with the Houston Dash in 2026.

 Early life

 Ekić was born in Louisville, Kentucky to parents who were both born in Bosnia and Herzegovina.
 Ekić attended DuPont Manual High School, where she was named the 2015–16 Kentucky Gatorade Player of the Year.
 Ekić also played for Javanon SC.

-Louisville Cardinals
+College career

 As a freshman in 2017, Ekić played in all 18 games for Louisville, starting 17 of them, and scored a team-high seven goals.
-She was named ACC Co-Freshman of the Year, as well as being selected to the All-ACC second team and ACC All-Freshman team.
+She was named ACC Co-Freshman of the Year (alongside Alessia Russo), as well as being selected to the All-ACC second team and ACC All-Freshman team.
 In 2018, Ekić started all 18 games for the Cardinals, and earned first team All-ACC team honors.

 In her junior season, Ekić started all 20 games.
-She scored 8 goals, including a game-winner vs. Vanderbilt on September 15.
+She scored 8 goals, including a game-winner vs. Vanderbilt on 15 September.
 In the 2020 fall season, Ekić started all nine games of the shortened ACC season.
 Ekić scored seven goals and was named ACC Offensive Player of the Year.